1832051637/EventHub/README.md

 # EventHub

-Make sure to check package.json to have all required dependecies installed OR Watch the first 5 mins of this video: https://www.youtube.com/watch?v=ql4J6SpLXZA (assuming Expo already installed)
+Make sure to check package.json to have all required dependecies installed

+This is the backup repo for CSE 115A Group EventHub.